Aran Benllyn

 Aran Benllyn is a subsidiary summit of Aran Fawddwy in southern Snowdonia, North Wales, Wales, United Kingdom.
 It is the second highest peak in the Aran mountain range.

-It rises from the south shore of Llyn Tegid, and tops the northern point on the main Aran ridge.
+It rises from the south shore of Bala Lake, and tops the northern point on the main Aran ridge.
 In between it and Aran Fawddwy lies another summit: Erw y Ddafad-ddu.

 The summit has a few rocky outcrops and is marked by a small cairn.
-The view include: Llyn Tegid to the north, Foel y Geifr to the east, Erw y Ddafad-ddu to the south and Rhobell Fawr and Cadair Idris to the west.
+The view include: Bala Lake to the north, Foel y Geifr to the east, Erw y Ddafad-ddu to the south and Rhobell Fawr and Cadair Idris to the west.

-North-east of the summit is a lake, Llyn Lliwbran.
+North-east of the summit is a lake, Llyn Lliwbran, there is also a smaller lake nearby, Llyn Pen Aran.